Welcome & Happy December, 2025

 My birding tours and Birding Guide role for the last 25 years include San Francisco Bay Area birding tours, California bird watching tours, and San Francisco birding tours as a California birding guide, San Francisco birding guide, Marin County birding guide, and Sonoma County birding guide.

-Thus: perhaps you’d like to visit the best, Prime Time birding hotspots?
-If so, here are two of the finest options in the San Francisco Bay Area: 1) Sonoma County, where I regularly lead Sonoma County birding tours to see Bodega Bay birds; and 2) Point Reyes National Seashore where more than 490 bird species have been detected, including dozens of vagrant species at Prime Time birding hotspots that I’d be pleased to share with you on a birding outing.
+As for guiding you on a birding outing, perhaps you’d like to visit the best, Prime Time birding hotspots in northern or central California?
+If so, here are two of the finest options in the San Francisco Bay Area: 1) Sonoma County, where I regularly lead Sonoma County birding tours to see Bodega Bay birdsand 2) Point Reyes National Seashore where more than 490 bird species have been detected, including dozens of vagrant species at several birding hotspots that I’d be pleased to share with you on a birding tour.

 For more details available; please feel free to write me at DanielEdelstein@att.net